 - School tuition may be paid by two methods only.
 A full payment of tuition is due by August 15 or by electronic withdrawal of 10 equal installments through FACTS[®] (an electronic banking system). - The party responsible for payment has the option to pay tuition in full by July 31 for a 3% discount or enroll in the school's tuition management program FACTS.
-Please contact the school office if you have questions about this year's tuition rates. - In-Parish tuition discount is offered to members of Blessed Sacrament Catholic Church.
-In order to qualify for In-Parish Rate, a family must be registered members with the church office, attend Liturgies on a regular basis, make verifiable financial contributions to the parish, and support the parish and/or school ministries with their time and talent.
-An affiliate rate is also offered to members that verifiably participate in the stewardship programs at any Catholic Church which does not have a parish school.
+Please contact the school office if you have questions about this year's tuition rates. - In-Parish tuition discount is offered to members of Blessed Sacrament Catholic Church; this discount assumes the family makes an equivalent annual contribution toward the parish.
+To qualify for the parish-affiliated rate, families must submit a signed form from the pastor.
+The pastor's signature verifies a family's involvement in parish life through their time, talent, and treasure.
+The requirements for parish-affiliation include active participation in the parish, regular attendance at Mass, and making regular, verifiable financial contributions to the parish.
+A completed parish-affiliation form must be submitted yearly. - An affiliate rate is also offered to members that verifiably participate in the stewardship programs at any Catholic Church which does not have a parish school.